baxterross/grid/README.md

+# GRID

-A stripped down grid derived from Bootstrap 3
+A stripped down css library with a reset and a grid.
+Derived from Bootstrap 3.